AkishinoShiame/Graduated-Project/Readme.md

 ## Important !!!

-Please cites this peper belows if you used any of the sub-respositories.
+Please cites this peper belows if you used this or any of the sub-respositories.

 Lee, M. C., Yeh, S. C., Chiu, S. Y., & Chang, J. W. (2017, June).
 [A Deep Convolutional Neural Network Based Virtual Elderly Companion Agent.](http://dl.acm.org/citation.cfm?id=3083220)